gagle/node-relay-race/README.md

 ```

 ___module_.start(runners[, baton], callback) : undefined__
-Executes all tasks in serial.
+Executes all tasks in series.

-`runners` is an array of functions to run in serial.
+`runners` is an array of functions to run in series.
 Each function has the signature `function(baton, next)`, where `baton` is the shared object and `next` the function to call to execute the next function.
 As usual, pass an error to `next()` to abort the execution of the tasks.
 This is the error returned by the `start()` function.

 A `baton` can be passed from outside.
 Use the second parameter to initialize the baton with data.